Skip to content

 import pupil_labs.neon_recording as nr

-from pupil_labs.neon_recording.stream.stream import Stream
+from pupil_labs.neon_recording.timeseries.timeseries import Timeseries

 if len(sys.argv) < 2: